prat-man/Brainfuck-Studio/index.md

 Brainfuck is an esoteric programming language created in 1993 by Urban Müller, and is notable for its extreme minimalism.

-This is a modern IDE for Brainfuck with tabbed interface and syntax highlighting.<br>
-It provides tools to create, debug, and execute brainfuck programs.<br>
+This is a modern IDE for Brainfuck with tabbed interface and syntax highlighting.
+It provides tools to create, debug, and execute brainfuck programs.
 Additionally, you can export brainfuck programs to other languages.<br>
 <br>
 The IDE supports Windows, OSX, and Linux.
 <br><br>